Your definitive guide to the next 48 hours

 Watch a deeply and unexpectedly inspirational video about a skateboarder who fell 2,000 times trying to land the same trick.
 Rise from bed with a renewed lease on life.

 Listen to French electro duo Justice’s new disco-glazed tune for further inspiration.

-Go to Gotham Gym for some boxing.
+Go to the gym.
 If there’s one weekend this summer to work out indoors, it’s this one, because the weather map looks like the seventh circle of hell right now.
 While you’re there, definitely don’t hit on a woman.
 Well, unless you do it exactly like this.

 Call your favorite lady.
 Plan a road trip.
 If it’s mild weather you seek, some guy just designed a yearlong tour of North America along which the average temperature will always be 70 degrees.
 Oh, and if you want a fun vehicle to do it in, try this badass Siberian sidecar.

 Remember planning is hard.
 Enter to win a free trip to Alaska instead, ladyfriend included.

 Realizing your ladyfriend might need a new bathing suit for said trip, review some photos Miami Swim Week (for science!).